- Why Take a Prostate Supplement?

 Stinging nettle contains compounds like beta-sitosterol, lignins, and polysaccharides.

-Some studies show that 360-600 mg of stinging nettle per day improves the peak urinary flow rate and reduces the prostate volume when compared to placebo.
+Some studies show that 360-600 mg of stinging nettle per day improves the peak urinary flow rate and reduces the prostate volume when compared to a placebo.

-However, stinging nettle does not affect PSA levels (Men, 2016).
 The higher end of the dose range may be required to reduce prostate volume.

 Zinc

 Zinc is an essential mineral found in many foods.
-Oysters contain more zinc per serving than any other food, but red meat and poultry provide most zinc in the American diet.
+Oysters contain more zinc per serving than any other food, but red meat and poultry provide the most zinc in the American diet.

 Other good food sources include beans, nuts, certain types of seafood (like crab and lobster), and whole grains.

-The prostate gland contains a high level of zinc, which is reduced when prostate cancer manifests (Györkey; Costello).
-A study in mice showed that zinc suppressed human prostate tumor growth by preventing androgen receptor expression (To 2018).
+A study in mice showed that zinc suppressed human prostate tumor growth by preventing androgen receptor expression.

 Lycopene